syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 {% endhighlight %}

 N> You cannot load the application report with path information in ASP.NET Core.
-So, you should load the report with report stream as like an example provided above in OnInitReportOptions.
+So, you should load the report as `Stream` like an example provided above in `OnInitReportOptions`.
 If you need to get the invoice sample report then you can obtain it from the Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl).

 ## Run the application